manosbatsis/vaultaire/README.md

 ```
 #### With Vaultaire DSL

-With Vaultaire's `@VaultQueryDsl` and the generated DSL this becomes:
+With Vaultaire's `@VaultaireGenerate` and the generated DSL this becomes:

 ```kotlin
 // Use the generated DSL to create query criteria